TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 -  :php:`$builder->createDependencyInjectionContainer()` creates a dependency
    injection container which is later returned by :php:`Bootstrap::init()`.

--  The Caching Framework and the Package Management are set up.
+-  The caching framework and the package management are set up.

 -  All configuration items from extensions are loaded